scipy/scipy/doc/source/tutorial/stats/probability_distributions.rst

    :include-source: 0

-Next, we can use a chi-squared test, `stats.chisquare`, to test the null hypothesis that the sample is distributed according to our norm-discrete distribution.
+Next, we can use a chi-squared test, :func:`scipy.stats.chisquare`, to test the null hypothesis that the sample is distributed according to our norm-discrete distribution.